 What is the proper method to test a motor for a short?

-The proper way to test a FANUC motor for a short is to first lock out the machine, remove the cable from the drive, and test all three motor phases to ground with a megohmmeter.
+The proper way to troubleshoot a FANUC motor for a short is to first lock out the machine, remove the cable from the drive, and test all three motor phases to ground with a megohmmeter.
 This will test both the motor and the cable for problems.

 Why am I getting errors when I connect to my FANUC drive’s RS-232 port?